runxiyu/dsgit/README.md

 engine*, which is, from a use-case perspective, rather different to what most common people refer to when they speak about small websites &mdash;
 simple blogs.

+Note: I've recently found [Oddµ](https://src.alexschroeder.ch/oddmu.git) which seems to be similar to what I'm looking for.
+I'll re-evaluate whether this project is necessary when I have time.